6Asahi9/MLNotes/Section-1/DataExploring.md

 ![screenshot](../images/i4.png)

 * run the command as it is
-* make sure to add input the "datasheet"
+* make sure to add input then "dataset" and search the "melbourne-housing-snapshot"

 ![screenshot](../images/i5.png)